thisdot/js-jeopardy/game/devquestions.md

 A10. z is a parameter.

 Q11.
-What is TypeScript?
+What is TypeScript?<br>
 A11.
 TypeScript is a syntactical superset of JavaScript, and adds optional static typing to the language.

 Q12.
-True or false: null is considered an object.
+True or false: null is considered an object.<br>
 A12.
 True.

 Q13.
-Are JavaScript and Java inter-dependent?
+Are JavaScript and Java inter-dependent?<br>
 A13.
 No, not at all.

 Q14.
-What does the function isNaN does?
+What does the function isNaN does? <br>
 A14.
 It returns true if the argument is not a number.

 Q15.
-What does close() do?
+What does close() do?<br>
 Q15.
 The close() method is used to close the current window

 Q16.
-What are the name of variables that have no scope?
+What are the name of variables that have no scope?<br>
 A16.
 Global variables.

 Q17.
-What is closure in JavaScript?
+What is closure in JavaScript?<br>
 A17.
 Closure is a function defined inside another function, that has access to the outer (enclosing) function's variables.

 Q18.
-What could happen if instead of window.close() you write close()?
+What could happen if instead of window.close() you write close()?<br>
 A18.
 The command coud be associated with another object instead of window.

 Q19.
-True or false: negative infinity is a number that is higher than any other number.
+True or false: negative infinity is a number that is higher than any other number.<br>
 A19.
 False.
 Is a number lower that any other number.

 Q20.
-True or false: let is used to create an immutable variable.
+True or false: let is used to create an immutable variable.<br>
 Q20.
 False, let creates a mutable variable.

 Q21.
-Can you write arguments inside arrow functions?
+Can you write arguments inside arrow functions?<br>
 Q21.
 No, you can't.

 Q22.
-Which directive can you use to make sure the code doesn't execute a variable withouth declaring it?
+Which directive can you use to make sure the code doesn't execute a variable withouth declaring it?<br>
 A22.
 With use strict.

 Q23.
-What is `!==` ?
+What is `!==` ?<br>
 A23.
 Is a comparison operator that could be traslate as "not equal to" with a datatype check.

 Q24.
-True or false: all variables in JavaScript are Case sentitive- A24.
+True or false: all variables in JavaScript are Case sentitive. <br>
+A24.
 True.

 Q25.
-What is `string.lenght-1` used for?
+What is `string.lenght-1` used for?<br>
 A25.
 It is used to get the last index of a string.

 Q26.
-Which data type can only represent one single value?
+Which data type can only represent one single value?<br>
 A26.
 Primitives.

 Q27.
-There are 5 primitives in JavaScript: undefined, boolean, string, number and....
+There are 5 primitives in JavaScript: undefined, boolean, string, number and...<br>
 A27. null.

 Q28.
-What is the proper name of the process of trickling?
+What is the proper name of the process of trickling?<br>
 A28.
 Event capture.

 Q29.
-What does instanceof operator do?
+What does instanceof operator do?<br>
 A29.
 It checks if  an object is an instance of a class.

 Q30.
-What are the types of popup boxes?
+What are the types of popup boxes?<br>
 A30.
-Alet, prmpot and confirm.
+Alert, prompt and confirm.